 The special abilities or vulnerabilities of the monster also apply to your helper, and vice versa.
-For instance, if you are not an Investigator, but an Investigator helps you, the Shoggoth will be at a -2 against you.
-But if you are facing the Shallow Ones and a Professor helps you, the foe's combat strength is increased by 2 (unless you, too, are a Professor and the foe's combat strength has already been increased . . . don't increase it twice).
+For instance, if an Eagle Knight helps you, he can discard cards to add to your combined combat strength.
+If you are facing the Akata and a Summoner helps you, its combat strength is reduced by 3 for that fight.
+But if you are facing the Pugwampi and a Summoner helps you, the monster's combat strength is increased by 3 (unless you, too, are a Summoner and the monster's combat strength has already been increased).